kothavade/mastodon-paper/paper/main.typ

   ),
 )<as_distribution>

 We mapped IP addresses to Autonomous Systems using GeoLite2, found the CAIDA AS Rank for each AS.
-According to CAIDA, the AS Rank is a measure of the influcence of an AS to the global routing system, as calculated by their sizes, peering agreements, and more.
+According to CAIDA, the AS Rank is a measure of the influcence of an AS to the global routing system, as calculated by their sizes, peering agreements, and more @as_rank.

 We then plotted the number of IP addresses per AS, colored by whether the AS is a cloud provider or not.
 We see that the cloud providers are disproportionately large, and that there are many more IP addresses in the cloud providers than in the non-cloud providers.